xga0/emoticon_fix/README.md

 An emoticon (short for "emotion icon") is a pictorial representation of a facial expression using characters—usually punctuation marks, numbers, and letters—to express a person's feelings or mood.
 The first ASCII emoticons, `:-)` and `:-(`, were written by Scott Fahlman in 1982, but emoticons actually originated on the PLATO IV computer system in 1972.

+## What are kaomoji?

+Kaomoji (顔文字) are Japanese emoticons that are read horizontally and are more elaborate than traditional Western emoticons.
+They often use Unicode characters to create more complex expressions and can represent a wider range of emotions and actions.
+For example, `(｡♥‿♥｡)` represents being in love, and `(ノ°益°)ノ` shows rage.
+Unlike Western emoticons that you read by tilting your head sideways, kaomoji are meant to be viewed straight on.

+emoticon_fix supports a wide variety of kaomoji, making it particularly useful for processing text from Asian social media or any platform where kaomoji are commonly used.

 ## Why transform emoticons to text?

-When preprocessing text for NLP models, simply removing punctuation can leave emoticons as meaningless characters.
-For example, `":D"` (laugh) would become just `"D"`.
+When preprocessing text for NLP models, simply removing punctuation can leave emoticons and kaomoji as meaningless characters.
+For example, `:D` (laugh) would become just `D`, and `(｡♥‿♥｡)` (in love) would be completely lost.
 This can negatively impact model performance.
-By transforming emoticons to their textual meanings, we preserve the emotional context in a format that's more meaningful for NLP tasks.
+By transforming emoticons and kaomoji to their textual meanings, we preserve the emotional context in a format that's more meaningful for NLP tasks.

 ## Installation